-*Are you interested in becoming an Ambassador?
+*Are you interested in becoming an Ambassador and making a difference?
 Learn more here.

 Through a competitive RFP process released at the end of every year, full-time AmeriCorps members are placed at mentoring programs and youth-serving organizations to help enable them to serve more youth in high quality mentoring relationships.
 Ambassadors can tackle a number of projects, including starting mentoring programs, creating partnerships, developing comprehensive screening processes, targeting potential mentors of color, and more.
 Our program is an 11-month model in which full-time, stipend members serve 1,700 hours each at their host sites.